UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 ## Success criteria for Macrostrat TA4 system

-In addition to fulfilling the goals set out in the Phase 1 evaluation plan, we seek to establish a system that can support the CriticalMAAS system in response to the following challenges:
+In addition to fulfilling the goals set out in the Phase 1 Evaluation Plan, we seek to establish a system that can support CriticalMAAS performers in response to the following challenges:

 - Can we provide the data produced by TA1 and TA2 to TA3 (and other TA4